Dr Michelle Huang

 Dr Huang has been a visiting scholar at the University of the Arts London, the Victoria and Albert Museum, and the University of Oxford.
 She also served as a reviewer for academic publishers and funding bodies, including the Research Grants Council of Hong Kong and the Czech Science Foundation.
 Aside from teaching and research, she got involved in curatorial work, such as internships at the British Museum and the Hong Kong Museum of Art, contributions to a special exhibition and public programmes at the Hong Kong Maritime Museum, and art exhibitions at Lingnan University.

-In St Andrews, Michelle delivers lectures on various themes in art history in the 19th and 20th centuries.
-She also supervises research dissertations and special projects on visual arts and culture in modern Europe and Asia, including a website on Chinese Art and Culture in Scotland.
-Her honours modules are: AH3196 Modern Art beyond the West, AH3134 Collecting Chinese Art: Histories and Practices.
+At St Andrews, Michelle teaches Asian and Western art from the late 18th century to now.
+She also supervises research dissertations and special projects, including a website on Chinese Art and Culture in Scotland.
+Her honours modules include AH3136 Contemporary Chinese Art, 1970s to Now, AH3196 Modern Art beyond the West, and AH3134 Collecting Chinese Art: Histories and Practices.

 Research areas

 Dr Huang has published several articles in edited books and journals with world-leading or internationally recognised publishers, such as the Journal of the History of Collections, The Burlington Magazine, Museum History Journal, and Arts of Asia.
 She has also edited two books, entitled Beyond Boundaries: East & West Cross-Cultural Encounters (2011) and The Reception of Chinese Art across Cultures (2014).
-Michelle currently works on a book manuscript entitled The Reception of Early Chinese Paintings in Britain: Collecting, Display and Interpretation, which will be published by Manchester University Press.
+Michelle currently works on a book manuscript entitled British Responses to Chinese Painting: Collections, Exhibitions and Interpretations, 1881-1940, which will be published by Manchester University Press.
 Her recent research focuses on Chinese women artists and their circle of friends in Britain in the second half of the 20th century.